craftercms/docs/source/by-role/architect/index.rst

 --------------------
 CrafterCMS distinguishes itself by its modern architecture, which in turn enables:

-* Truly decoupled content management (and disconnected global delivery), composed of independent microservice-based components
+* Truly decoupled content management (content authoring decoupled from content delivery), composed of independent microservice-based components
 * Dynamic, personalized content delivery of every request at speed
-* API first CMS (content as a service via extensible GraphQL & REST)
+* API-first headless CMS (content as a service via extensible GraphQL & REST)
-* Git-based CMS (allows for excellent developer cadence)
+* Git-based content repository (allows for excellent developer cadence and highly effective DevContentOps processes)
 * Shared-nothing, serverless, delivery architecture (planet-scale)
 * Front-end agnostic (bring your favorite UI framework or use as a headless CMS)
-* Equal support for all three CMS stakeholders: content authors, developers and system administrators
+* First-class support for all three CMS stakeholders: content authors, developers and system administrators (DevContentOps support)
 * Build new apps or weave into existing apps and sites

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Modern Decoupled Architecture
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-CrafterCMS is a truly decoupled content management system, yet it supports dynamic and personalized content delivery.
-To understand this better, Crafter's decoupled architecture is as follows:
+CrafterCMS is a truly decoupled content management system, and it supports dynamic and personalized content delivery.
+To understand this better, CrafterCMS's decoupled architecture is as follows:

 .. image:: /_static/images/architecture/decoupled-overview.webp
     :width: 75%